tejaswisagiraju/bitly_clone/README.md

 	npm init
 	npm install --save express
 	```
-* We'll need the `views/home.html` file to send as our response later.
+  * We'll use the `views/home.html` file later by sending it as one of our responses.
-* The `index.js` file holds all of our main application logic
+  * The `index.js` file holds all of our main application logic and is the main file you'll work in.
 * Make sure to setup your application to require **Express**.

 	```javascript
 	var express = require("express");
 	var app = express();
 	```
-* Then add your first simple route.
+* Add your first simple route.

 	```javascript
 	app.get("/", function (req, res) {
 		res.send("Hello World");
 	});
 	```
-* Then make sure your application server is listening.
+* Make sure your application server is listening.

 	```javascript
 	app.listen(3000, function (req, res) {
 		console.log("working!!")
 	});
 	```
-* You should have an `index.js` like the following:
+* By this point, you should have an `index.js` like the following:

 	```javascript
 	var express = require("express");